MicrosoftDocs/win32/desktop-src/DirectShow/camthread-getrequesthandle.md

 ---
-Description: The GetRequestHandle method retrieves a handle to the event that is signaled by the CAMThread::CallWorker method. ms.assetid: 6e4496ae-a635-4b55-ae7a-31748f21068b
+description: The GetRequestHandle method retrieves a handle to the event that is signaled by the CAMThread::CallWorker method. ms.assetid: 6e4496ae-a635-4b55-ae7a-31748f21068b
 title: CAMThread.GetRequestHandle method (Wxutil.h)
 ms.topic: reference